 Prizes are awarded in several categories.

-Parade entry forms are available at the Chamber office in the Skagit County Resource Center.
+Mardi Gras Parade Entry Form (2018) are available at the Chamber office in the Skagit County Resource Center.

 Need details?
 Get in touch!